Horsetail Creek Floodplain Restoration

 Felling trees at Horsetail

-We also treated 31 acres of the site for invasive plants before replanting with native species.
-Over the fall and winter, crews from Ash Creek Forest Management planted 72,000 native bare-root plants and stakes.
+We also began treatments across 31 acres of the site for invasive plants before replanting with native species.
+Between 2020-2024, crews from Ash Creek Forest Management planted 92,000 native bare-root plants and stakes.
 Transitioning the site from invasive reed canarygrass to a native diverse floodplain forest improves riparian habitat, provides cover for fish using the streams, and protects stream temperatures from becoming too warm.

 a person plants in the foreground and the cliffs of the Gorge rise in the mist in the distance